Edible packaging: Safety and biodegradability

 Because it is a single-strand polymer, alginate can be depolymerized (broken into smaller units) by a variety of chemical reactions.
 Both acid and alkaline mechanisms can break down the linkages between the mannuronate (M) and guluronate (G) monomers.
 Free radical oxidation is another way the alginate can be degraded in the environment.
 Many bacterial species produce an enzyme (alginate lyase) which can break the molecule down into single sugar components, which can act as an energy source for the organism.

+Kodo millet-based edible packaging

+In 2025, researchers team, consisting of Kirtiraj K. Gaikwad and Bhushan P. Meshram from the Indian Institute of Technology (IIT) Roorkee invented Kodo millet-based edible cups as an sustainable and cost-effective alternative to traditional plastic cups and bowls to reduce plastic waste.
+This sustainable packaging approach utilizes Paspalum scrobiculatum (Kodo millet), guar gum, and hibiscus powder to enhance structural integrity and environmental sustainability.
+This research, demonstrates how underutilized crops can be harnessed to develop biodegradable, edible alternatives to conventional plastic packaging.

+The study emphasizes the environmental benefits of using natural polymers to produce packaging that can either be consumed or composted, reducing long-term waste.
+The combination of guar gum and hibiscus powder improves the mechanical strength and moisture resistance of the cups, making them viable for real-world applications in the food and beverage industry.

+This development aligns with the circular economy model by promoting the use of renewable resources and reducing reliance on fossil-fuel-based plastics.
+Researchers highlight the potential for such innovations to mitigate plastic pollution while offering sustainable solutions for packaging industries globally.